Arturo Deliser

-Arturo Harmodio Deliser Espinosa (born 24 April 1997 in Colón) is a Panamanian sprinter.
+Arturo Harmodio Deliser Espinosa (born 24 April 1997) is a Panamaian sprinter.

 Career

+Deliser won both the 100 and 200 metres at the 2012 South American Youth Championships in Athletics in Mendoza, Argentina.
 In 2014, he competed in the boys' 100 metres event at the 2014 Summer Youth Olympics held in Nanjing, China.

-Deliser won both the 100 and 200 metres at the 2012 South American Youth Championships in Athletics in Mendoza, Argentina.

 Personal life

-Arturo spent some time in Pomona, California studying English at the Cal Poly Pomona English Language Institute where he was highlighted as a spotlight student.
-He eventually transferred to a local community college to pursue his studies and joined their track team.
+Deliser spent some time in Pomona, California studying English at the Cal Poly Pomona English Language Institute, where he was highlighted as a spotlight student.
+He eventually transferred to a local community college to pursue his studies and joined the Mt.
+SAC Mounties track and field team.